TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Latest Version

 ```
-1.21.0
+1.22.0
 ```

 #### Banner Current

 ```
-New parameter -recoveryemail for Set, Get, New-JCUser
+Added functionality for Set, Get, New-JCUser to Search by Email to Manager Field
 ```

 #### Banner Old

 ```
-Get-JcUser, Set-JcUser and New-JcUser will soon be deprecating the -suspended parameter.
-Please use the -state paramater as a replacement.
+New parameter -recoveryemail for Set, Get, New-JCUser
 ```